patoarvizu/kms-vault-operator/README.md

 ### Monitoring

-If your Kubernetes cluster is running the Prometheus [operator](https://github.com/coreos/prometheus-operator), this operator will automatically create an additional `Service` called `kms-vault-operator-metrics` and a corresponding `ServiceMonitor` of the same name.
+~~If your Kubernetes cluster is running the Prometheus [operator](https://github.com/coreos/prometheus-operator), this operator will automatically create an additional `Service` called `kms-vault-operator-metrics` and a corresponding `ServiceMonitor` of the same name.
 This monitor will scrape the operator for metrics on two different ports.
 Port 8383 will post general metrics about the running process, while port 8686 will post metrics about the custom resources managed by the operator.
-More information can be found on the Operator SDK [website](https://sdk.operatorframework.io/docs/golang/monitoring/prometheus/).
+More information can be found on the Operator SDK [website](https://sdk.operatorframework.io/docs/golang/monitoring/prometheus/).~~

+Up until version `v0.14.0`, this operator was using a version of the operator-sdk that supported automatic creation a `Service` and `ServiceMonitor` objects to scrape Prometheus metrics, but that functionality has been removed.
+If you're running the Prometheus operator in your cluster and you want to scrape metrics for this operator, you're going to have to explicitly create them yourself, querying the `/metrics` endpoint on port `:8080`.

 ## For security nerds